Codecademy/docs/content/swiftui/concepts/search/search.md

 The following example is a simple search interface.
 Two variables are declared:

-- An empty string `searchText` to hold the text for searches.
+- An empty string named `searchText` to hold the text for searches.
 - an [array](https://www.codecademy.com/resources/docs/swift/arrays) `plants` containing plant names for the search to filter.

 When the text in the search box is updated, `searchText` also updates, being bound by the `.searchable()`'s `text` parameter `$searchText`.
 The code within the `List` checks whether to show a plant depending on the value of `searchText`.